starter-asd/starter-asd/README.md

 - 👋 Hi, I’m @arun_sara
-- 👀 I’m interested in data science & fullstack development
+- 👀 I’m interested in data science & Java fullstack development
-- 🌱 I’m currently learning python and its libraries
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me dhakada92@gmail.com